minqiaowang/oracle-sharded-database/elastic-scaling/elastic-scaling.md

 ## Introduction

-In this lab, we will add the shard (on shd3) to the Shard Database and thus elastically scale the SDB.
+Now, we will add the shard (on shd3) to the Shard Database and thus elastically scale the SDB.
 Make sure you have done all steps in the shard3 host according to the lab 2 "Shard Database Deployment" to configure the shard host and setup shard database.

 Estimated Lab Time: 20 minutes.